Assassination of Nasrullah Khan Afridi

-The May 2011 Peshawar bombing occurred in Peshawar, Pakistan, when a car bomb was detonated as Nasrullah Khan Afridi (c.
-1971-10 May 2011) entered his car after leaving the Tribal Union of Journalists offices.
+The May 2011 Peshawar bombing occurred in Peshawar, Pakistan, when a car bomb was detonated as journalist Nasrullah Khan Afridi (c.
+1971-10 May 2011) got into his car after leaving the Tribal Union of Journalists offices.
 The bomb instantly killed Afridi.
 No one has been suspected or arrested for the attack.
 As a tribal journalist, Afridi made many enemies through his journalism.
 The incident took place in Peshawar's Khyber super market.

 Nasrullah Khan Afridi

 Nasrullah Khan Afridi had been a journalist for 10 years.
 The Committee to Protect Journalists said Afridi was a role model journalist in the tribal areas of Pakistan.
 Afridi worked for the Urdu-language newspaper, Mashriq, before he died.
 He left behind three sons, three daughters, and a widow.

 Bombing

 The attack took place late in the evening and was targeted at Nasrullah Khan Afridi.
 His compressed natural gas tank exploded by a remote controlled car bomb as he got into his car.
 According to The Tribune, Nasrullah had faced many death threats in the past, particularly from a known militant organisation named Lashkar-e-Islam.
 Nasrullah Afridi's reporting on terrorist organisations were the main cause of the death threats.
 Lashkar-e-Islam announced a death threat on Afridi on a pirate radio station in 2006.
 Almost four years before his death, a grenade was thrown into Afridi's house on 21 May 2007.
 No one has been found responsible for 10 May 2011 bombing, although sources told Reporters Without Borders that Lashkar-e-Islam is suspect to the killing of Nasrullah Khan Afridi.